At ASAP Pharmacy, we are as committed to helping you avoid getting sick as we are to helping you feel better.

 Approximately one out of every three people in the United States will develop shingles.
 The risk of contracting shingles increases with age; nearly half of all cases occur in individuals age 60 years and older.
 Individuals who experience shingles will likely only develop it once in their lifetime, though in rare instances, it may be contracted a more than once.

 The best protection against shingles is the vaccination.
 The CDC reports “In a clinical trial involving thousands of adults 60 years old or older, Zostavax reduced the risk of shingles by 51%.”
-Zostavax, is the most reliable prevention of this painful disease and is available at your "ENTER PHARMACY NAME" with a prescription.
+Zostavax, is the most reliable prevention of this painful disease and is available at your ASAP Pharmacy with a prescription.
 Zostavax is covered by Medicare Part D.

-Bring the Zostavax Registration Form to your "ENTER PHARMACY NAME" appointment or fill it out before you have the vaccine administered.
+Bring the Zostavax Registration Form to your ASAP Pharmacy appointment or fill it out before you have the vaccine administered.